nutshellcrm/react-joyride/README.md

 **debug** {bool}: Console.log Joyride's inner actions.
 Defaults to `false`

+**onTargetClick** {func}: A click handler for the current step's target.
+The function will be provided two parameters: the target DOM element and (`target`) a callback function (`cb`).
+When finished doing whatever it needs to do, the function provided to `onTargetClick` should call `cb()` to execute the default click handler of the target element.

 **callback** {function}: It will be called when the tour's state changes and returns a single parameter:

 * entering a step `{ type: 'step:before', index: 0, step: {...} }`